Tourist Places to Visit Near Agra Within 100 kms

 Published: 2 Oct 2025

 Whenever I think of Agra, the first thing that comes to mind is the majestic Taj Mahal and I’m sure that’s the case for most travelers.
 But here’s the secret I discovered while exploring this historic city: the magic doesn’t stop at the Taj.
-Within just a short drive from Agra, there are countless little adventures waiting from ancient forts and peaceful temples to bird-filled wetlands and river safaris.
+Within just a short drive from Agra, there are countless little adventures waiting from ancient forts to bird-filled wetlands and river safaris.
+In this guide, I will share some of my favorite places to visit near Agra within 100 kms along with personal tips.
+Ready to go exploring together?

 Tourist places to visit near Agra